ffmpeginteropx/FFmpegInteropX/README.md

 A legacy branch exists which tagets **FFmpeg 3.4.2**.

+**Hint:** To update the ffmpeg submodule to the recommended version (after pulling latest FFmpegInterop), use the following command in git bash from FFmpegInterop folder: `git submodule update`.
+Then rebuild ffmpeg and FFmpegInterop.

 ## Getting the sources

 Getting a compatible UWP build of FFmpeg is required for this to work.